Labour Party (Netherlands): Organisational structure

 The highest organ of the PvdA is the Congress, formed by delegates from the municipal branches.
 It convenes once every year.
 It appoints the party board, decides the order of candidates on electoral lists for the Senate, House of Representatives and European Parliament and has the final say over the party programme.
 Since 2002, a referendum of all members has partially replaced the Congress.
-Both the lijsttrekker of the House of Representatives candidate list, who is the political leader of the party, and the party chairman, who leads the party organisation, are selected by such a referendum.
+Both the lead candidate of the House of Representatives candidate list, who is the political leader of the party, and the party chairman, who leads the party organisation, are selected by such a referendum.
 In 2002, Wouter Bos won the PvdA leadership election.

-Members
+Membership

-As of 2020, PvdA has 42,794 members.
+As of 2025, PvdA has 47,869 members.
 They are organised in over 500 municipal branches.

 Linked organisations

 Rood is the party periodical.
 It appears eight times a year.
 The Young Socialists is the youth organisation of the PvdA.
 It is a member of Young European Socialists and the International Union of Socialist Youth.
 They publish the periodical Lava.

 The scientific institute (or think tank) of the PvdA is the Wiardi Beckman Foundation.
 It publishes the periodical Socialisme & Democratie.
 The PvdA participates in the Netherlands Institute for Multiparty Democracy, a democracy assistance organisation of seven Dutch political parties.